-In the fiscal year ended March 2023, the second year of the medium-term plan, we were able to achieve ordinary income of ¥41.1 billion from the Entertainment Contents Business, meeting the target for the final year of the medium-term plan one year ahead of schedule.
+In the fiscal year ended March 2023, the second year of the medium-term plan, we were able to achieve ordinary income of ¥41.1 billion from the Entertainment Contents Business, meeting the target for the final year of the mediumterm plan one year ahead of schedule.
 In the Consumer area, we steadily advanced simultaneous worldwide releases of new game titles and multi-platform development of content, releasing various remakes and remasters such as PERSONA 5 ROYAL (Remaster) and spin-off titles.
 In our Sonic IP, in an effort to expand the value of the IP and strengthen user engagement, we strategically promoted the development of games, movies, animations, merchandising, and other channels.
 Through these efforts, we have achieved a certain degree of success with Sonic Frontiers, which has generated sales far above our initial plan.

 Furthermore, in August 2023, we welcomed into the Group the Finland-based company Rovio Entertainment Corporation (Rovio), which owns the world-famous Angry Birds IP and brings advanced capabilities in mobile game development and operation.
 By gaining these capabilities, we will ramp up full-fledged global expansion in live operated mobile games, an area that has so far posed a challenge for us.
+Details about Rovio's entry into the Group are provided on P. 38-39

-Details about Rovio's entry into the Group are provided on P. 38-39 after the COVID-19 pandemic.
+In the Amusement Machine area, although there were headwinds such as higher input costs caused by the weakening of the yen and rising raw materials costs, the market has rebounded quickly as the economy picked up after the COVID-19 pandemic.
 Business has been firm, particularly around sales of the UFO Catcher® crane game series and prizes for these games.
 Going forward, while steadily earning profits in the strong domestic market, we will continue to advance global expansion for markets such as Asia, North America, and Europe, where the growing popularity of Japanese animation content has created the potential for growth in the prize machine market.